selmen2004/thonny-tunisiaschools/README.md

 - loads QT UI file and :

-  -adds needed code to load that file to current document
+  - adds needed code to load that file to current document

-  -creates empty functions binded to buttons’ clicks
+  - creates empty functions binded to buttons’ clicks

-  -adds on new menu (PyQt5) commands to insert call to usual functions ( text , setText , clear , show ) if widget is Label or LineEdit ( as in Tunisian Curriculum )
+  - adds on new menu (PyQt5) commands to insert call to usual functions ( text , setText , clear , show ) if widget is Label or LineEdit ( as in Tunisian Curriculum )

--changes save location to c:/bac2023 as needed for final exams
+- changes save location to c:/bac2023 as needed for final exams